Matcha Chocolate Bars

 The Batter

-1. In a medium-sized bowl, whisk the 180 g all-purpose flour, 10 g matcha powder, and 1/4 tsp salt together until well-combined.
-Set aside.
+1. In a big-sized bowl, Sift the 180 g all-purpose flour, 10 g matcha green tea powder, and 1/4 tsp salt together until well-combined.
+Add the 70 g sugar and whisk to combine.

-Chef's Tip : Make sure to save some of the chopped chocolate on the side to press into the tops of the bars right before baking for a prettier look.
+4. Also cut and save 10 g dark chocolate to press into the tops of the bars right before baking for a prettier look.

 The Baking

-3. Let cool completely on rack, and cut into squares of your desired size.
-I cut them in 16 pieces (4 by 4).
+6. Let cool completely on rack for 15 minutes, and cut into squares of your desired size.
+I cut them in 12 pieces (2 by 6 for bars or you can do 3 by 4 for rectangles).

 The Serving

-1. Serve and enjoy your Matcha Chocolate Bars [抹茶チョコバー]!
+1. Serve and enjoy your Matcha Chocolate Bars [抹茶チョコバー] with a nice cup of tea, coffee or milk!

 Nutrition